-Located in the heart of the Drakensberg Mountains is Sentinel Peak - the highest free-standing mountain in the range at 3165 meters.
+Located in the heart of the Drakensberg Mountains is Sentinel Peak - the highest free-standing mountain in the range in South Africa (3,165 meters).

 This 3.7 mile (6 km) hike should not be underestimated as you’ll be climbing over rocks and braving chain ladders that have been fixed right into the vertical rock face.

 The thrilling Sentinel Peak hike is perfect to get your adrenaline pumping and offers hikers a spectacular 360° view of the Drakensberg Mountains below.

 The Amphitheater Hike is another hiking gem found in the Drakensberg Mountains.
 This is a challenging trek and amongst the hardest hikes in the world.
 The trail begins at the Sentinel car park and takes about 7 hours in total to complete.